OE-FET/keithley2600/README.md

 # Keithley2600-driver
-Full python driver for the Keithley 2600 series source measurement units.
+Full Python driver for the Keithley 2600 series source measurement units.

 ## About
 Keithley driver for base functions.
 It replicates the functionality and syntax from the Keithley TSP commands, which have a syntax similar to python.